1.1 What is JDemo?

 The default demo runner in JDemo itself uses the system LookAndFeel for its GUI.
 If there was no other LookAndFeel specified for the demo cases, they also would be rendered using the system LookAndFeel.
 In order to avoid this, JDemo initializes each Swing demo with the Java Cross Platform LookAndFeel.Since all demos are run in the same virtual machine, it can not be guaranteed that setting the LookAndFeel for one demo does not affect others.
 This in particular is true when the demo creates new gui components after switching the LookAndFeel, e.g. when creating a new popup window.4.10 SwtDemoCase

-The most recent implementedDemoCasesubclass is the one for supporting IBM's windowing toolkit SWT.
+subclass is the one for supporting IBM's windowing toolkit SWT.
 At the moment it only provides one method:![]()

 4.10.1 API Description